The Intermodal Container Web Page

 QUESTION: I would like to submit pictures for the website.
 What format do you need?

 ANSWER: First of all, please e-mail me before sending me pictures.
 I prefer .jpg format with the highest resolution you've got.
-The photos must be taken by you!
+The photos must be taken by you.
 I cannot publish copyrighted material or any photos not taken by you.
 Blurry, out-of-focus, or under/over exposed photos probably won't get posted since I have limited disk space and I can't waste it on poor photos.
 Also, check if I already have a photo of a similar container in the galleries before submitting.
 If I already have a photo of a similar container on the web site, then I probably won't use another one.
+This web site is not an archive of unlimited capacity.
+The intent is to have a representative sample of photos illustrating typical container liveries for each owner/operator.

 QUESTION: Do you accept advertising or banners?